 Home/Advanced Care/Root Canal/Endodontics

-Root canal therapy and endodontics can save your teeth from severe decay, extreme discomfort, and ultimate extraction.
 When a tooth becomes decayed or damaged, the nerves and delicate pulp inside the tooth can become infected and cause intense pain and tenderness.
-The main procedure associated with endodontics is a root canal, wherein the pulp chamber and canals are cleansed of the decayed organic tooth material, disinfected, and replaced with an inert filling.
-At Oelbaum & Kagan Dentistry, we have an experienced root canal specialist (or endodontist) on site to give patients the confidence of knowing their dental needs will be taken care of under the most qualified and specialized treatment.
+During a root canal, the pulp chamber and canals are cleansed of the decayed organic tooth material, disinfected, and replaced with an inert filling.
+At Oelbaum & Kagan Dentistry, we have an experienced root canal specialist (or endodontist) on-site to give patients the confidence of knowing their dental needs will be taken care of under the most qualified and specialized treatment.

 How Do I Know If I Need a Root Canal?